by Amy Venzke January 12, 2021 9 min read

 Both Nuna and UPPAbaby also offer a bassinet stand, which many parents use to create baby's first crib at their bedside.
 And both stands still come in handy after the baby outgrows the bassinet around 6 months: The Nuna MIXX stand ($99.95) can also be used with the stroller seat as a portable high chair, while the UPPAbaby bassinet stand ($149.95) can be paired with a fabric insert for its next life as a laundry hamper.

-Most strollers require the seat to be forward-facing to be folded, but the MIXX2 is a rare stroller that can be folded with the seat facing either direction.
-The clamshell fold of the MIXX2 prevents the stroller fabrics from getting dirty, and the stroller can be trolleyed like a suitcase for easier carrying.
-See how to fold the Nuna MIXX2 in the video below.
+Most strollers, including the VISTA V2, require the seat to be forward-facing to be folded, but the MIXX Next is a rare stroller that can be folded with the seat facing either direction.

 While UPPAbaby produces its own car seat, the UPPAbaby MESA, the VISTA is also compatible with several other brands if you use an adapter (sold separately for $40-$50) to connect the car seat and stroller.